bigmms/cheng_gcce19_smoke100k/index.md

 > Smoke100k-H: samples are synthesized by smoke masks selected from the High level with fifteen kinds of angles.

 For more details of the dataset, please refer to the paper "Smoke 100k: A Database for Smoke Detection".

-Amount of images in each subset of **Smoke100k** are all increased to 40k now.

 ### Header 3